cookesj/PyTraining/README.md

 My first repository

-Today I jammed out to "Offspring" on the way to work.
+Today I jammed out to "Offspring" on the way to work!